What is the Principle of Superposition of Forces?

 To differ this force system and superimpose this with another force system such that the effect created by force P at location A remains the same.

-There will be no additional effect on the body because of the new force system.
-Therefore, whatever effect that has been created in the first case remains the same in the second case also.
+The new force system will have no additional effect on the body.
+Therefore, whatever effect is created in the first case also remains the same in the second case.

 Now, consider the distance between A and B as ‘d’.